bharat-khalate/saas-ivm/README.md

-# StockFlow
+# SAAS-IVM

-StockFlow is a full-stack inventory and stock management application with a React frontend and an Express + Prisma backend.
+SAAS-IVM is a full-stack inventory and stock management application with a React frontend and an Express + Prisma backend.
 The project includes multilingual support (frontend i18n + backend l10n), JWT auth with refresh flow, and Prisma migration/seeding support.

 ## Tech Stack